wellsilver/graphics/platform/readme.md

-# Looking for a renderer to test?

-Hi!!!
-Please use grphc_default.h first to get the hang of things!
+# Please use grphc_default.h first to get the hang of things!
 It is platform independant (std headers) so you can use it easily.